 Hide SSID

-Check it to prevent from wireless sniffing and make it harder for unauthorized clients or STAs to join your wireless LAN.
+harder for unauthorized clients or STAs to join your wireless LAN.
 Depending on the wireless utility, the user may only see the information except SSID or just cannot see any thing about Vigor wireless router while site surveying.